melparker101/p50/README.md

+# p50
+This repository contains code used for the p50 infertility project.
+There are two separate tasks:
+- Running CELLECT on ovary datasets with infertility and hormone GWAS sumstats to prioritise etiologic cell types.
+- Finding marker genes for clusters from the ovary datasets.

-# Using CELLEX and CELLECT on single cell RNA-seq ovary datasets with infertility GWAS summary statistics
+## Using CELLEX and CELLECT on single cell RNA-seq ovary datasets with infertility GWAS summary statistics
 ### 1. Download datasets
 We need scRNA-seq count data and the corresponding cell type annotations metadata.
 See [data](https://github.com/melparker101/p50/tree/main/datasets) for more information.
 ### 2. Set up environments